sarahrudy/rudy-and-johnson/README.md

 #### [Project Spec](https://frontend.turing.edu/projects/module-3/rancid-tomatillos-v3.html)

 #### Summary
 Welcome to Rudy & Johnson -- our take on the classic Rotten Tomatillos project for Mod 3 Front End students at Turing.
 In our app, you'll be able to see a variety of movies that have been reviewed.
+For each movie, you'll be able to view various details including a summary, a rating, and a trailer.
+Thank you for stopping by to check out our app! 🍿

 #### Learning Goals
 1. Gain competency with React fundamentals